jusjus112/SynergyAPI/README.md

 threading, dependency management, file providers and more.
 Making your life easier while coding a plugin for either any Spigot fork or any proxy.

 ## Adding as a Dependency
-MCProtocolLib builds are published to the [Open Collaboration repository]().
+Synergy API builds are published to the [Open Collaboration repository]().
 Follow the below steps to add Synergy as a dependency to your project.
 It can alsone be used as a standalone API rather than shading it in your project.
 See [Use as standalone](#use-as-standalone) for more information.
 ### Maven